 Art Classes for Adults, Too

-Rita’s belief in art as a means to process the human experience now had two generations of students.
+Rita’s belief in art as a means to process the human experience now has two generations of students.
 She expanded her Alberta art classes to summer camps and workshops for adults.

 There’s a “painting social” every week.
 “Bring a beer, wine, relax, and I’ll show you how to paint.
 Huge success.
 It’s awesome.
 Adults get confidence.
 ‘My god, look what I can do!
 Look what I made!’
 They can’t believe it.”

-The class started as a garden sculpture workshop.
-It morphed into a means to help people process their grief.
-Watching her students use fabrics to create figures she was struck with an idea to use t-shirts of someone they lost.
+One of Rita’s other popular classes started as a garden sculpture workshop.
+It eventually morphed into a means to help people process their grief.
+Watching her students use fabrics to create figures, she was struck with an idea to use t-shirts of someone they lost.

 “I thought, what if that t-shirt belonged to someone?
 I’m having the goosebumps already because I’ve had such amazing classes with that.